tfpf/graph-plot/README.md

 entirely.

 ### Using a Built-in Font
-You have a choice of fonts available out of the box.
-My suggestion is to use a STIX font.
-To do so, add the following lines to the file `dandy.mplstyle`.
+Some fonts are packaged with Matplotlib; you can choose one of them.
+My suggestion is a STIX font.
+To use it, add the following lines to the file `dandy.mplstyle`.
 ```python
 font.family: STIXGeneral
 mathtext.fontset: stix
 ```

-I do not recommend using the packaged Computer Modern font, because it cannot render minus signs in normal text.
+Computer Modern is also available, but I do not recommend using it, because it cannot render minus signs in normal text.

 ### Using a Custom Font
 Let's say you want to use Libre Baskerville.
 * Download the font files for Libre Baskerville.
 (It is a Google font.
 So, it will probably be freely available as a package containing four or more files with the extension `.ttf`, or perhaps `.otf`).
+* Which platform are you on?
-* Create a new directory `~/.fonts/LibreBaskerville` and put the above-mentioned font files in that directory.
+    * If you're using GNU/Linux, create a new directory `~/.fonts/LibreBaskerville` and put the above-mentioned font files in that directory.
+    * If you're using Windows, right-click on the files and select 'Install'.
 * Find out where Matplotlib stores its cache.
 ```console
 $ python3